This post is also available in: Italiano (Italian)

 Naples: candlelight dinner by the sea

 You’ve probably got it by now, but Naples is my city and I am deeply in love with it.
-While in the past I gave you a one day itinerary for Naples and information about the traditional Neapolitan dishes, now I want to highlight the romantic part of my city.
+While in the past I gave you a one day itinerary for Naples and information about the traditional Neapolitan dishes, now I want to highlight the romantic part of my city (read my article in case you are wondering if it is safe to vist Naples).

 Lungomare Caracciolo in the evening is probably the favorite place for couples (and the place for my first date with Aldo!) who love to walk hand in hand by the sea, while the Moon shines into the quiet waters of the Gulf of Naples.
 Which is mostly why I wanted to add it to my list of the most romantic Italian getaways.
 In this area you can either eat a “cuoppo” with fried fish, a delicious pizza or a romantic dinner.